Oghma-Infinium/apostasy.githubio/index.md

 ---

-## Thanks Credits
+## Credits & Thank yous

 ### Contributors & Collaborators

-I would like to thank [Bingus](https://next.nexusmods.com/profile/bingusthecatto/about-me), Curly, [iAmMe27](https://ko-fi.com/iamme27), [Ylikollikas](https://next.nexusmods.com/profile/Ylikollikas), [Styyx](https://github.com/Styyx1), and the [Waking Dreams](https://discord.gg/4WwqfK5yHg) Helpers for their contributions to the list and supporting my growth and ideas as a modlist author.
+This endeavor would not have been possible without [Bingus](https://next.nexusmods.com/profile/bingusthecatto/about-me), [iAmMe27](https://ko-fi.com/iamme27), [Ylikollikas](https://next.nexusmods.com/profile/Ylikollikas), [Styyx](https://github.com/Styyx1), and the [Waking Dreams](https://discord.gg/4WwqfK5yHg) Helpers for their contributions to the list and supporting my growth and ideas as a modlist author.

 ### Guidance and Early Support

-I would like to thank [JustThatKing](https://next.nexusmods.com/profile/JustThatKing/about-me), [jdsmith2816](https://next.nexusmods.com/profile/jdsmith2816/about-me), and [Total](https://github.com/NotTotal) for their feedback and assistance over the years and their assistance with navigating the Wabbajack platform.
+I would like to thank [JustThatKing](https://next.nexusmods.com/profile/JustThatKing/about-me), [jdsmith2816](https://next.nexusmods.com/profile/jdsmith2816/about-me), Curly, and [Total](https://github.com/NotTotal) for their feedback and assistance over the years and their assistance with navigating the Wabbajack platform.

 ### Wabbajack and Modding Tools

-A special thanks to [Halgari](https://www.nexusmods.com/skyrimspecialedition/users/17252164) and the WJ Team for the amazing platform that is Wabbajack.
-This list one of this would be possible without:
+A special thanks to [Halgari](https://www.nexusmods.com/skyrimspecialedition/users/17252164) and the WJ Team for the Wabbajack app and community.
+Additionally, this list would not be possible without:
  -  Bethesda Game Studios for Skyrim and the Creation Kit.
  - [ElminsterAU](https://www.patreon.com/ElminsterAU) the xEdit team for [SSEEdit](https://www.nexusmods.com/skyrimspecialedition/mods/164).
  - [Noggog](https://www.nexusmods.com/skyrim/users/862590) for [Mutagen](https://github.com/Mutagen-Modding) and [Synthesis](https://github.com/Mutagen-Modding/Synthesis).
  - [Sheson](https://ko-fi.com/sheson) for [DynDOLOD](https://dyndolod.info/) and associated tools.

 ### Guides and Documentation

-Thanks to [LivelyDismay](https://github.com/LivelyDismay) and [The Animonculory](https://github.com/The-Animonculory) for their excellent modding guides and documentation.
+I would like to acknowledge [LivelyDismay](https://github.com/LivelyDismay) and [The Animonculory](https://github.com/The-Animonculory) for their excellent modding guides and documentation.

 ### Community and Permissions

 This project would not be possible without the greater Skyrim modding community and all mod authors whose work is included.
 A special thanks to [Aelarr](https://www.nexusmods.com/skyrim/users/6843757) and Anreme for permissions to use some custom mods from *The Owl Archives* discord server.

+Additionally, I would like to extend a special thank you towards [Lizzy](https://github.com/Mieekaserra) and [Dylan Perry](https://www.patreon.com/dylanbperry) for their extensive [Wildlander Wiki](https://github.com/Wildlander-mod/wildlander-mod.github.io/tree/main), which I have used as a reference in the creation of the Apostasy Wiki.

 ### Patrons and Supporters

-I would like to extend another special thanks to everyone who has provided me financial support via [patreon](https://www.patreon.com/aljoxo) and [Ko-fi](https://ko-fi.com/aljoxo) over the years.
-Below you can see the list of these individuals.
+Finally, I would like to express my deepest appreciation to everyone who has provided me monetary support via [patreon](https://www.patreon.com/aljoxo) and [Ko-fi](https://ko-fi.com/aljoxo) over the years.

+I am extremely grateful to Anehum, JolyTheRancher, D1Z4STR, EnragedHamster, Danimals, Echo, icaruscien, Makk, Pacifist Fist, t, Ark, Chef Nicnaq, Alex H., Don Maker, Hencoat, and Mgde12.

+The drop downs below contain the full list of supporters.

 <details markdown="block">
   <summary>
      Patrons
   </summary>
-  In order of date joined:
+  **In order of date joined:**
    - Mgde12
    - D1Z4STR
    - 半蔵 内倉